jmswtlk/GitHub-ing/README.md

 Note: 03/28/2010 -- Mention needs to be made of the Covid-19 shuffling that we see.
 Meanwhile, spring keeps coming foward.

+Note: 05/01/2020 -- 3rd day of the 6th week of a 'lockdown' where we avoided others.
+The usual bifurcations came to fore, as we expected.
+So far, spent the time diving into CompSci's theoretical basis as much as I could find it covered.
+You know, this is about the most operationally focused of all disciplines, more engineering than science.
+It's time to change that.
+How?
+As mentioned elsewhere (to be re-expressed), psychology needs another look.